 Converting int integer variables to char variables in the Arduino IDE is a fairly simple process but worthy of a separate reminder.
 The hardest thing to understand is why the Char type is needed at all.
 Let me remind you that it is a one-byte character type.

 To convert Int into Char, you must first convert an integer into String and then convert String into an array of Char.
-It’s so twisted on purpose so that no one would guess.
+It’s so twisted on purpose that no one would guess.

 Use the following short combination to convert char to integer: